HugoGresse/react-native-issue-30277/README.md

 You can use the Android project from this repo to dig into the issue and submit a patch for your own module.

+## Results

+During one month, Pl@ntNet android app recovered 330k images using this method which represent ~1% of image picked within the app.

 ## Related issues

 **react-native-image-crop-picker**